 An Order of Protection is a civil order that provides protection from abuse by your current or former spouse, someone you have a child in common with, or your live-in partner of the opposite sex.

-To start your case, you will need to fill out some forms, including a form called "Petition for an Order of Protection".
+To start your case, you will need to fill out some forms.
 To get these form, you can go to the courthouse or get them off the internet (Download Court Forms).

-If you are going to court to get the forms, go to the Family Court clerk in the county where you live or are in shelter (if you are a state resident), in the county where the abuser lives (if the abuser is a state resident), in the county where you and the abuser last lived together, or in the county where the abuse occurred.
+If you are going to court to get the forms, go to the Family Court clerk in where you live or are in shelter (if you are a state resident), in the county where the abuser lives (if the abuser is a state resident), in the county where you and the abuser last lived together, or in the county where the abuse took place.